 coach,’ so to speak.”

-training and development of all the coaches, supervises the delivery of
+recruiting, training and development of all the coaches, supervises the

-coaching to organizations, and maintains the consistency of the coaching
+delivery of coaching to organizations, and maintains the consistency of

-approach in all areas of the company.
-Homan continues to work on refining
+the coaching approach in all areas of the company.
+As a benefit to organizations

-Services to create an innovative program titled “High Yield Coaching
+Chief Coaching Officer, to create an innovative program titled “High

-for Leaders.”
-The program—which rolled out nationally to a
+Yield Coaching for Leaders.”
+The program—which rolled out

-preview audience on Oct.
-11—is a coaching skills transfer experience
+nationally to a preview audience on Oct.
+11—is a coaching skills

-for managers and executives who themselves have benefited from coaching
+transfer experience for managers and executives who themselves have benefited

-and want to develop their own coaching skills.
-In addition Homan is currently
+from coaching and want to develop their own coaching skills.

-Homan says “When I started my coaching practice in 1989 I would
+Miller says “When I started my coaching practice in 1995, I would

 never have dreamed that the world of coaching would grow to the proportions

 it has.
-Our first International Coach Federation Conference in 1995 had
+Our first International Coach Federation Conference had 250 people.

-coaching is becoming a standard professional service offering, and people
+is becoming a standard professional service offering, and people are recognizing

 " Coaching is a specific process that creates a compelling environment

 for growth and effective action.
-Coaching provides something to people
+Coaching provides something that people

-that they simply cannot get anywhere else.
-I feel extremely privileged
+simply cannot get anywhere else.
+I feel extremely privileged to be able

-to be able to help people this way,” says Homan.
-“It is thrilling
+to help people this way,” says Miller.
+“It is thrilling to

-to be able to make a significant difference—one that shows up on
+be able to make a significant difference—one that shows up on the

-coaching career, Homan has designed several coaching programs for large
+and delivered several coaching programs for large organizations that include

 Additional information about Coaching.com is available at www.coaching.com